READ N TRY

-Hobo and Tramp Art Introduction
+Hobo and Tramp Art Intro

-I saw a picture of a wooden box and I was intrigued by the unusual carving style.
-The picture showed a box decorated with the hobo and tramp carving style which is famous for simple geometric cuts combined with a layered design.
-I read the “Hobo & Tramp Art Carving: An Authentic American Folk Tradition” book that inspired me to learn more about the hoboes and their carvings.
+I saw a picture of a wooden box, and I was intrigued by the unusual carving style.
+The picture showed a box decorated in the hobo and tramp carving style, which is famous for simple geometric cuts combined with a layered design.
+In this article, I will share a few details about Tramp Art, a photo of a carved picture frame, and a free PDF with the pattern, which you can download at the end.

-The Hobo and Tramp carving style originated in the late 19th and early 20th century when a large community of migrant workers and homeless vagrants were living on the road, navigating the rails, crisscrossing the country, finding an occasional job, and making a few bucks here and there.
-The Hobo community was quite large – up to a several hundred thousand people; they developed their own lingo, special signs, and, fortunately, a unique wood carving style.
+I read the book “Hobo & Tramp Art Carving: An Authentic American Folk Tradition,” which inspired me to learn more about hoboes and their carvings.
+The Hobo and Tramp carving style originated in the late 19th and early 20th centuries, when a large community of migrant workers and homeless vagrants lived on the road, navigating the rails, crisscrossing the country, finding an occasional job, and making a few bucks here and there.
+The Hobo community was quite large, up to several hundred thousand people; they developed their lingo, special signs, and, fortunately, a unique woodcarving style.
 This Wikipedia page describes the differences between hoboes and tramps.

 I am currently working on the picture frame shown below.
 You may see some uncarved notches on the top layer of the frame.
 I drilled the holes in the corners to align the layers with thin dowels.